eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/03-creating-the-resources.md

 to monitor and wait for it to be deployed.

-In the resources created for the front end web application, the `ingress` is special, in that it is what sets up access to our web application using a public URL.
+Notice that an `ingress` object is created for the front end web application.
+This object sets up access to our web application using a publicly accessible URL.

 In this example, the URL for accessing the web application will be: